rnag/dataclass-wizard/README.rst

 ----------------------------------

 .. tip::
-    As of **v0.35.0** with V1 Opt-in, Dataclass Wizard now supports timezone-aware as well as UTC datetime and time patterns, in addition to multiple pattern strings or `custom formats`_).
+    As of **v0.35.0** with V1 Opt-in, Dataclass Wizard now supports timezone-aware and UTC ``datetime`` and ``time`` patterns, as well as multiple pattern strings (i.e. multiple `custom formats`) for greater flexibility in pattern matching.
 These features are **not** available in the current ``v0.*`` versions.

-    The library now supports:
+    The new features include:

     - Timezone-aware ``datetime`` and ``time`` patterns.
     - UTC ``datetime`` and ``time`` patterns.
-    - Multiple `custom formats`_ for a single field, allowing for greater flexibility in pattern matching.
+    - Multiple `custom formats`_ for a single field, providing more control over pattern matching.

-    To learn more about the new features and how to use them, see the `V1 Opt-in documentation for Patterned Date and Time`_.
+    For more details and examples on how to use these new features, refer to the `V1 Opt-in documentation for Patterned Date and Time`_.

-As of **v0.20.0**, date and time strings in `custom formats`_ can be de-serialized using the ``DatePattern``, ``TimePattern``, and ``DateTimePattern`` type annotations, representing patterned ``date``, ``time``, and ``datetime`` objects respectively.
+As of **v0.20.0**, date and time strings in `custom formats`_ can be de-serialized using the ``DatePattern``, ``TimePattern``, and ``DateTimePattern`` type annotations, which represent patterned ``date``, ``time``, and ``datetime`` objects, respectively.

-This will internally call ``datetime.strptime`` with the format specified in the annotation, and also use the ``fromisoformat()`` method in case the date string is in ISO-8601 format.
-All dates and times will continue to be serialized as ISO format strings by default.
-For more info, check out the `Patterned Date and Time`_ section in the docs.
+Internally, these annotations use ``datetime.strptime`` with the specified format and the ``fromisoformat()`` method for ISO-8601 formatted strings.
+All date and time values are still serialized to ISO format strings by default.
+For more information, refer to the `Patterned Date and Time`_ section in the documentation.

-A brief example of the intended usage is shown below:
+Here is an example demonstrating how to use these annotations:

 .. code-block:: python3